jackdesert/arscca/README.md

 ARSCCA_AXWARE_CAPABLE
 ---------------------

-Set this environment variable to a comma-separated list of driver slugs to indicate which drivers (in run groups) are trained / willing to run AxWare.
+Set this environment variable (in .env) to a comma-separated list of driver slugs to indicate which drivers (in run groups) are trained / willing to run AxWare.

     ARSCCA_AXWARE_CAPABLE=john_lenin,paul_mccartney